ivica3730k/blog/posts/1-markdown-folder-to-html-for-blog/README.md

 | [Setting up the CICD](#setting-up-the-cicd) |
 <!-- Short description of the project and what it is. -->
 ## Abstract and Introduction
 This project, which is available here https://github.com/joakin/markdown-folder-to-html could be used to make a html site for this whole repository.
-It would be a good way to organize the projects and make them easier to navigate.
+It would be a good way to organize the posts and make them easier to navigate.
 It would also be a good way to learn how to use the project.

-Being a core idea of this potential-projects-repo, it would be a good idea to use this project to create a html site for this repository.
-It would be a good way to learn how to use the project and also to make the projects easier to navigate.
+Being a core idea of this potential-posts-repo, it would be a good idea to use this project to create a html site for this repository.
+It would be a good way to learn how to use the project and also to make the posts easier to navigate.

 <!-- Did the project live section start-->
 ## Did the project live?